barryclark/jekyll-now/_posts/2018-11-20-Fruit-Ranking.md

 A note of caution for those seeking to draw larger conclusions from this data, the survey is in no way representative of a larger population (Unless the US is suddenly much more female and <i>way</i> more liberal than the current affairs would have me believe).
 For a full breakdown of the survey demographics, see the [table in the Appendix](#footnote-demo-table).

 In order to account for the demographic skew in the data, I weighted the results on gender, age and race to the US adult population.
-However, since this survey wasn't fielded using any random sampling methods, I decided that any post-stratification weighting or extrapolation to the general population would be a stretch.
+However, since the survey is so wildly disproportionately skewed and not even close to be a random sample of the US population, I decided that any post-stratification weighting or extrapolation to the general population would be a stretch.
+Even just weighting to age, gender, and race resulted in some crazy high weights.
 The weighted results can be [found in the Appendix](#appendix-weighted), but won't be the the focus of the following analysis.

 Fruit Ranking
 --------------